studyathome-internationally/rehabilitationstechnik/docs/chapter6.md

 Overproduction of aqueous humor, on the other hand, is rare.
 Normal intraocular pressure is $13$ to $28\sf{mbar}$; in glaucoma, it increases to values between $50$ to $80\sf{mbar}$.

-The increased intraocular pressure can cause a hollowing of the optic nerve head (blind spot) within hours(!), which leads to the death of nerve cells due to the interruption of blood supply and thus to irreversible visual field loss (<<fig:glaucoma>>).
+The increased intraocular pressure can cause damage to the optic nerve papilla (at the blind spot where the optic nerve leaves the eyeball) within hours (!), which leads to the progessive mutilation of nerve cells due to the interruption of blood supply and thus to irreversible visual field loss (<<fig:glaucoma>>).

 If the rising intraocular pressure, which becomes noticeable through color perception and “fog”, is detected in time, it can be counteracted with medication.
 In rare cases, surgical intervention is required.